The Anti-Hereditarian Shell Game: Blank Slate Addiction & GWAS Confusion

 Early GWAS didn’t “fail to find the genes.”
 It was never in position to find most of them.

 SNP GWAS is a tagging technology.
-So treating early GWAS as a ceiling on “how genetic” a trait is was always either ignorance or opportunism.
+So treating early GWAS as a ceiling on “how genetic” a trait is was always either ignorance or opportunism (or both).

 It also misses or poorly captures exactly the stuff that matters in real genomes:

-Rare variants, structural variants, repeats, copy-number changes, and nonlinear/interaction structure — i.e., most of the interesting biology.
+Rare variants, structural variants, repeats, copy-number changes, and nonlinear/interaction structure, unfolding morphology — i.e., most of the interesting biology.

 Every geneticist knew SNP‑based h² was a lower bound on additive heritability.